A half kilo will paint a background on a big sheet of Ply approx 2m. X 1.5 m.

 Intellectual property theft.

-An artist, religion or ethnic group will be upset if their symbols, rituals and culture are used.
+Any artist, religion or first nation group will be upset if their symbols, rituals and culture are copied and used by anyone.

 Basically Clay.